CompuTec/computec-docs/docs/processforce/user-guide/costing-material-and-resources/resource-costing.md

     Administration → Setup → Financials → Resources Accounting
 :::

-Resource Accounting is a set of connections between specific Resource related costs and Accounts.
-These accounting rules can be later assigned to one or more Resources.
+Resource Accounting establishes links between specific Resource-related costs and their corresponding financial accounts.
+These accounting rules can then be applied to one or more Resources as needed.

-Currently, only the Account, Fixed Overhead, and Variable Overhead accounts are used for financial posting.
-Variance, Fixed, and Variable Overhead Variance will be used in a later release.
+Currently only the following accounts are utilized for financial postings: Account, Fixed Overhead, and Variable Overhead. accounts are used for financial posting.
+Variance, Fixed Overhead Variance, and Variable Overhead Variance will be incorporated in a future release.

-Currently, all resource-related variances are posted into a single WIP variance posting (this is the same for inventory items)
+At present, all Resource-related variances are consolidated into a single WIP (Work-in-Progress) variance posting, similar to the handling of inventory items.

-If using different time types, each type can have a separate account code.
+When different time types are used, each type can be assigned a separate account code.

 :::caution
-    Note that each Resource Account (Title column) must have Accounts (Accounts Code) assigned for Resource Costing to work correctly.
+    Each Resource Account (Title column) must have an assigned Account Code for Resource Costing to function properly.
 :::

 ![Resource Accounting](./media/resource-costing/resource-accounting-2.webp)

 ### Resource Account Definition

-Predefined Resource Accounting (see the previous paragraph) can be added to a Resource within the Resource form > Details tab.
+Predefined Resource Accounting, as outlined in the previous section, can be assigned to a Resource through the Details tab of the Resource form.

-If financial postings are required, a Resource Accounting code has to be chosen.
-If financial postings are not needed, then select No Posting.
+To enable financial postings, select an appropriate Resource Accounting code.
+If financial postings are unnecessary, choose the "No Posting" option.

 ![Resource Accounting](./media/resource-costing/resource-accounting-3.webp)